0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

     A grace time interval of 5 minutes, called $\texttt{MinAllowedPriceInterval}$, is given to the user.

-    It is recommended that the user sign their transactions with a gas price that is greater than the least of the gas prices in the 5-minute interval, otherwise is rejected for the RPC pre-execution stage.
+    It is recommended that the user sign their transactions with a gas price *greater than the lowest* of the gas prices fetched within the 5-minute interval.
+Otherwise, the transaction is rejected at the RPC pre-execution stage.

 - **Pre-execute transactions at the RPC level**